Moulton Parish Council is consulted on all applications falling within the village boundary.

 The Planning Committee inspects all sites and scrutinises the plans for every application.
-Its comments are then passed to DDC for their deliberations.
+Its comments are then passed to the Planning Authority for their deliberations.

 What do I do if I have an interest or want to object to a Planning Application?